brianyator/MlangoWangu/README.md

 Once installed, open and connect to Bluetooth module on the door.

-nNow lock and unlock using those icons.
+Now lock and unlock using those icons.